Laukit13/Laukit13/README.md

 <h1 align="center">Hi there!
 I'm Laukit Mandal <a href="#"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25"></a> </h1>

 ###
-I'm a data enthusiast fueled by the thrill of turning raw data into gold, always on the hunt for the next big insight that could spark innovation.
-As a B.Tech graduate in Computer Science and Engineering 🎓, I’ve built a strong foundation in statistical analysis and machine learning, enabling me to quickly grasp new skills and adapt to the ever-evolving world of technology.
-My passion extends beyond traditional methods, I’m deeply immersed in the latest trends in generative AI, constantly exploring how these cutting-edge technologies can be harnessed to create impactful, real-world solutions.
-Whether diving into complex datasets or experimenting with the newest AI models ✨, I’m always ready to push boundaries and transform ideas into reality.
+I’m a **Data Research Specialist** driven by curiosity and a love for uncovering insights hidden in complex datasets.
+At **JATO Dynamics (since Jan 2025)**, I contribute to enhancing global automotive market intelligence through **data research, automation, and strategic analytics**.

+My key responsibilities include:
+- 🔍 Conducting **detailed market research and trend analysis** to uncover consumer behavior, competitor movements, and strategic insights in the automotive space.
+- 🚗 Curating and managing a **comprehensive database of car makes and models** across the European market, ensuring accuracy and relevance.
+- 🤝 Collaborating with internal teams and external automotive partners to **gather, validate, and deliver key industry data** that powers informed decision-making.

+With a **B.Tech in Computer Science & Engineering**, I’ve built a strong foundation in **data analytics, statistical modeling, and generative AI**.
+My interests extend into the realms of **LLMs**, **VLMs**, and emerging **GenAI applications**, exploring how they can revolutionize the way research and data intelligence work together.

 <div align="left">
   <img src="https://img.shields.io/static/v1?message=LinkedIn&logo=linkedin&label=&color=0077B5&logoColor=white&labelColor=&style=for-the-badge" height="25" alt="linkedin logo"  />